Kate Smith: Death

 In her later years, Smith was impaired by diabetes.
 In 1976, she suffered brain damage after slipping into a diabetic coma.
-After she emerged from the coma, her family helped her move in 1979 to Raleigh, North Carolina.
+After she emerged from the coma, her family helped her move in 1979 to Raleigh.
 In January 1986, Smith's right leg was amputated due to poor circulation caused by diabetes.
 Five months later, she underwent a mastectomy.
 On June 17, 1986, Smith died of respiratory arrest at Raleigh Community Hospital in Raleigh at the age of 79.

-Patricia Castledine (1939-2021) was Smith's live-in nurse until the last day of her life.
+Patricia Castledine (1939–2021) was Smith's live-in nurse until Smith's death.
 Castledine became the president of the Kate Smith Fan Club after Smith's death and continued to hold that post until her own death in 2021.

-For over a year following her death, Smith's remains were stored in a vault at St. Agnes Cemetery in Lake Placid, while officials of St. Agnes Church and the singer's executors engaged in a dispute over Smith's request to be buried in a mausoleum on the cemetery's grounds.
-Her private burial service was held on November 14, 1987.
+For over a year following her death, Smith's remains were stored in a vault at St. Agnes Cemetery in Lake Placid, while officials of St. Agnes Church and the singer's executors engaged in a dispute over Smith's request to be interred in a mausoleum on the cemetery's grounds.
+Her private interment service was held on November 14, 1987.